 Our analysis builds on data provided by Lipper, a Thomson Reuters company specialized in collecting worldwide information on mutual funds.
-The full sample includes all the bond and equity funds launched from 2002-2007 domiciled in Austria, Belgium, Czech Republic, Denmark, France, Germany, Finland, Ireland, Italy, Latvia, Luxembourg, the Netherlands, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
-Switzerland is included in our sample, although it is not a member state of the EU; however, their local regulation tends to transpose the UCITS orientations.
-These are the EU countries covered in the database and definitely are the most important countries of domiciliation in Europe.
+The full sample includes all bond and equity funds launched during 2002-2007 domiciled in Austria, Belgium, the Czech Republic, Denmark, France, Germany, Finland, Ireland, Italy, Latvia, Luxembourg, the Netherlands, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+Although not a Member State, Switzerland is included in our sample because their local regulations tend to transpose the UCITS orientations.
+These EU countries are covered in our database and are definitely the most important countries of domiciliation in Europe.
 The full sample includes UCITS as well as non-UCITS funds.
-To avoid a sample selection bias, we also include funds that have been merged or liquidated already.
+To avoid a sample selection bias, we also include funds that have already been merged or liquidated.
 However, we intentionally exclude funds launched prior to 2002, because of the major changes in regulation that occurred in 2001.
 We further exclude funds launched after 2007, since fund promoters require some time to reach their desired scope of notifications.
 Our sample was extracted in September 2009.

-The database includes, among other things, information on year of launch, year of closure (if inactive at the meantime), country of domiciliation, the list of countries where the fund has been notified, fund type, geographical focus of investment, and several other key aspects.
+The database includes, among other things, information on the year of launch, the year of closure (if inactive in the meantime), the country of domiciliation, the list of countries where the fund has been notified, fund type, and the geographical focus of the investment.
 It is important to note that this database gives us a picture of the situation as of August 31, 2009.
-Historical development of funds is therefore not available; e.g., the exact date of each notification.
+The historical development of funds is therefore not available, such as the exact date of each notification.
 All the variables are defined in Table 1.

 A note is warranted on the construction of our dependent variables.
 The objective is to capture the overall quality of the legal environment in which the funds are notified (distributed).
-To measure legal standard for bond funds, we use creditor rights indices of the different countries of notification.
-We then construct the average of creditor rights indices of the countries each considered fund is notified, while excluding the country of domiciliation.
-This gives us a measure of the average legal standard for bond investments in the countries of notification.
-We further construct this measure by weighting each country by population (data obtained from the World Bank).
-This controls for the fact that some countries are particularly small and thus offer little scope of distribution compared to larger countries (such as France and Germany).
-We also construct a similar measure by weighting by GDP, which information was taken from the World Bank database.
-For equity funds, we proceed similarly but with Spamann's (2008) anti-director rights indices, while again excluding the country of domiciliation.
+To measure legal standards for bond funds, we use creditor rights indices for the different countries of notification.
+We then construct the average creditor rights indices of the countries in which each considered fund is notified while excluding the country of domiciliation.
+This provides a measure of the average legal standard for bond investments in the countries of notification.
+We further construct this measure by weighting each country by its population (with data obtained from the World Bank), which controls for the fact that some countries are particularly small and thus offer little scope of distribution compared to larger countries (such as France and Germany).
+We also construct a similar measure by weighting by gross domestic product (GDP), with information from the World Bank's database.11 For equity funds, we proceed similarly but using Spamann's (2010) anti-director rights indices while again excluding the country of domiciliation.